gradienthealth/pydicom-3/doc/guides/element_value_types.rst

         ds.save_as("large_dataset.dcm")

-To use a buffered *Pixel Data* value with a dataset that has a compressed transfer syntax such as *JPEG 2000 Lossles*, the :func:`~pydicom.encaps.encapsulate_buffer` and :func:`~pydicom.encaps.encapsulate_extended_buffer` functions can be used to encapsulate the buffered frames::
+To use a buffered *Pixel Data* value with a dataset that has a compressed transfer syntax such as *JPEG 2000 Lossles*, the :func:`~pydicom3.encaps.encapsulate_buffer` and :func:`~pydicom3.encaps.encapsulate_extended_buffer` functions can be used to encapsulate the buffered frames::

     from pydicom import Dataset, FileMetaDataset
-    from pydicom.encaps import encapsulate_buffer
+    from pydicom3.encaps import encapsulate_buffer
-    from pydicom.uid import JPEG2000Lossless
+    from pydicom3.uid import JPEG2000Lossless

     with open("a_large_jpeg2000_file.j2k", "rb") as f:
         ds = Dataset()